How can I make a claim with the CRT?

 Small claims disputes involve a wide variety of issues between individuals and organizations.
 For example, disputes about insurance claims, personal injury, buying or selling goods or services, residential construction, employment, and more.
-Once the CRT starts accepting small claims disputes on June 1, 2017 it will be able to resolve small claims disputes $5,000 and under.
+The CRT can resolve small claims disputes $5,000 and under.

 What is a strata dispute?

 Strata disputes involve a wide variety of issues between strata owners, tenants, occupants, and strata corporations.
 For example, disputes about strata fees, fines, neighbours, bylaws and rules, nuisance, common property, or how the strata council conducts meetings, hearings, and other strata business.